 Owner - An individual (or individuals) or organization that possesses ownership or equity in the contracted provider organization or the supplying organization.
 A person who is a sole proprietor, partner, or corporate stockholder-employee owning any of the outstanding stock of the contracted provider is considered an owner, regardless of the percentage of ownership.

-1 TAC §355.102(i)(2)) and 1 TAC §355.103(b)(2)(A)(i)
+Refer to 1 TAC Sections 355.102(i)(2) and 1 TAC 355.103(b)(2)(A)(i) for more information.

 Provider - The individual or legal business entity that is contractually responsible for providing Medicaid services, i.e., the business component with which Medicaid contracts for the provision of the services to be reported in this cost report.
-Also known as contracted provider.
-See definitions for Component Code, Contracting Entity, and Cost Report Group.
+Also known as the contracted provider.
+See the definitions for Component Code, Contracting Entity, and Cost Report Group for more information.

 Purchase Discounts - Discounts such as reductions in purchase prices resulting from prompt payment or quantity purchases, including trade, quantity, and cash discounts.
 Trade discounts result from the type of purchaser the contracted provider is (i.e., consumer, retailer, or wholesaler).
 Quantity discounts result from quantity purchasing.
 Cash discounts are reductions in purchase prices resulting from prompt payment.
-Reported costs must be reduced by these discounts prior to being reported on the cost report.
+Reported costs must be reduced by these discounts before being reported on the cost report.
+Refer to 1 TAC Section 355.102(k).

-1 TAC §355.102(k

 Purchase Returns and Allowances -Reductions in expenses resulting from returned merchandise or merchandise that is damaged, lost, or incorrectly billed.
-Expenses must be reduced by these returns and allowances prior to being reported on the cost report.
+Expenses must be reduced by these returns and allowances before being reported on the cost report.
+Refer to 1 TAC Section 355.102(k).

-1 TAC §355.102(k)

 Reasonable - Refers to the amount expended.
 The test of reasonableness includes the expectation that the provider seeks to minimize costs and that the amount expended does not exceed what a prudent and cost-conscious buyer pays for a given item or service.
 See TAC reference for additional considerations in determining reasonableness.

-1 TAC 355.102(f)(1)
+Refer to 1 TAC Section 355.102(f)(1) for more information.